Krillh/Airzlinshire/Peoples/Hormonal Orgasm Drugs.md

 One issue with all these methods, though syringe injection the least, is that to reach hormonal orgasm, enough of the drug needs to be present in the uterus.
 ## Direct Hormonal Method
-This method includes producing or harvesting the hormones that result in a hormonal orgasm directly.
-There are multiple ways to
+This method includes producing or harvesting the hormones that result in a hormonal orgasm directly and taking those.
+This type of drug can be taken in the blood or by ingestion in multiple ways.
+- Needle injection.
+This involves injecting the drug into the blood, usually in the pit of the arm.
+This method is prone to spreading disease if the needles aren't clean.
+- Pill ingestion.
+This involves swallow